-The Tasks list is the general list of all the tasks created in Acronis vmProtect 7 Agent.
-The tasks list contains the Backup, Restore and Validate operations which were created at the respective sections of the Home tab in the main tool bar.
+The page presents a general list of all the tasks created in Acronis vmProtect 9 Agent.
+The tasks list contains the Backup, Restore, Validate, etc. operations which were created at the respective sections of the Home tab in the main tool bar.

-The task list is presented with the following columns:
+The task list presents the following information about the task:

-- Name the unique task identifier.

-- Type Backup, Restore or Validation.

-- State & Progress Idle or In Progress.

-- Last finish time the time passed since this task finished last.
+- Task name the unique task identifier. - Task type Backup, Restore, Validation, etc. - Last finish time the time passed since this task finished last. - Next run the time when the task will be run or Manual. - Status Idle or In Progress.

 Tasks that are currently stopped appear as "idle" ones.
-If the task is currently running, then the State & Progress field shows the progress of the current activity in percentage (e.g. 35%).
+If the task is currently running, then the Status field shows the progress of the current activity in percentage (e.g. 35%).

-Moreover, all the tasks which have already been executed have the last result status - Success, Warning or Error.
-This status is shown in the form of the icon - green for successful last operation, yellow - for the tasks with warnings at the last run, and red - for the task that ended in failure last time.
+Moreover, all the tasks which have already been executed have the last result status - Succeeded (last run was successful), Warning (the task finished with warnings at the last run) or Error (the task ended in failure last time).
+You can see the task logs by clicking the last result status.
 Those tasks which were not run yet don't have this status, and have the Last finish time field empty.